 - The Science Bits 6-8 program allows teachers to manage content for different students.
 Teachers can segment content by class or student according to student abilities.
 However, materials are available only in English and Spanish.
 The materials do not include suggestions for linguistic accommodations at critical points in the main lesson, particularly for students at the beginning and intermediate levels, within the teachers' guides and guidelines within each lesson.
 These accommodations are not provided in a variety of languages to serve all ELL (English Language Learners) students.
 An online dictionary tool allows the user to click on any word on the page to hear it being pronounced and read its definition.
 However, within the "Key Concepts" component, which has the unit's limited vocabulary, no pictures accompany the text on each slide in the tools component.
 Visuals for vocabulary words with labels are provided, but no scaffolding is presented at the lesson level.
 In Texas, there is a large population of students who speak languages other than English. - The educational resources provided offer some assistance to teachers regarding the importance of allowing students to express themselves in their native language and provide some practical advice for teachers who don't speak their students' first language.
-Moreover, the lessons only cater to Spanish-speaking cultures, which limits their cultural responsiveness. - Materials provide limited guidance for linguistic accommodations for levels of English language proficiency as defined by the ELPs.
-For example, in the A World of Forces unit, the lesson "The Effects of Forces," slide 1 provides examples of how force affects objects but does not provide links to resources for translation or support in first languages.
+Moreover, the lessons only cater to Spanish-speaking cultures, which limits their cultural responsiveness. - Materials include limited guidance for linguistic accommodations for levels of English language proficiency as defined by the ELPs.
+For example, in the Thermal Energy, Heat, and Temperature unit, Lesson, "The Snowman," slides 1-18 provide videos and images exploring how temperature affects snow (with opportunities to explain the student's reasoning) but do not provide links to resources for translation or support in first languages.
 It does give a dictionary (Wordsmyth) but has limited access to gain translation for vocabulary words.